-- Increase the top marginal income tax rate from 37% to 39.6% - Tax the capital income for high-income earners (taxable income over \$1 million, \$500,000 for married filing separately, both indexed) at ordinary rates - The net investment income tax rate would increase from 3.8% to 5.0% for taxpayers with more than \$400,000 of earnings (indexed) (new in FY24 Greenbook) and the net investment income tax would be applied to pass-through business income for high income taxpayers (in the FY23 and FY24 Greenbooks) - The 39.6% top marginal income tax rate and the 5% net investment income tax rate bring the top marginal rate to 44.6% - The Medicare tax would increase from 3.8% to 5.0% for taxpayers with more than \$400,000 of earnings (indexed) (new in FY24 Greenbook) - Treat transfers of appreciated property by gift or on death as realization events; gain on unrealized appreciation also would be recognized by every trust, partnership, or other non-corporate entity if the property has been held on or after January 1, 1942 and has not been the subject of a recognition event within 90 years; the FY24 Greenbook clarifies that the first such deemed recognition event would occur on December 31, 2032, and the FY25 Greenbook adds that a tacking rule would apply for the deemed recognition by trusts and non-corporate entities - Impose a 25% (up from 20% in the FY23 Greenbook) minimum tax on the income (generally including unrealized gains) on wealthiest taxpayers (similar to what has been referred to as the "Billionaire Income Tax" proposals; Senator Wyden introduced the "Billionaires Income Tax Act" (S. 3367, weighing in at 116 pages!) on November 30, 2023, which would annually tax the value of unrealized gains on assets using mark-to-market taxation for taxpayers with adjusted gross incomes of more than \$100 million or assets valued at more than \$1 billion, see Sword & Wallace, Mark-to-Market Bill Would End 'Buy, Borrow, Die,' Senator Says, 181 Tax Notes Federal 1861 (Dec.
-4, 2023)); for a discussion of these similar proposals see Item 2.I and 2.m of Estate Planning Current Developments and Hot Topics 2022 (December 2022) found here and available at www.bessemertrust.com/for-professional-partners/advisor-insights. - Tax "carried interests" as ordinary income if the partner's taxable income exceeds \$400,000 (not indexed) - Eliminate real estate like-kind exchanges for gains in excess of \$500,000 (\$1 million for joint returns) (not indexed)
+- Increase the top marginal income tax rate from 37% to 39.6% - Tax the capital income for high-income earners (taxable income over \$1 million, \$500,000 for married filing separately, both indexed) at ordinary rates - The net investment income tax rate would increase from 3.8% to 5.0% for taxpayers with more than \$400,000 of earnings (indexed) (new in FY24 Greenbook) and the net investment income tax would be applied to pass-through business income for high income taxpayers (in the FY23 and FY24 Greenbooks) - The 39.6% top marginal income tax rate and the 5% net investment income tax rate bring the top marginal rate to 44.6%; this is an increase from today's lower top rates (23.8% on capital gains, 29.6% on some business income, and over 39% on wages) - The Medicare tax would increase from 3.8% to 5.0% for taxpayers with more than \$400,000 of earnings (indexed) (new in FY24 Greenbook) - Treat transfers of appreciated property by gift or on death as realization events; gain on unrealized appreciation also would be recognized by every trust, partnership, or other non-corporate entity if the property has been held on or after January 1, 1942 and has not been the subject of a recognition event within 90 years; the FY24 Greenbook clarifies that the first such deemed recognition event would occur on December 31, 2032, and the FY25 Greenbook adds that a tacking rule would apply for the deemed recognition by trusts and non-corporate entities - Impose a 25% (up from 20% in the FY23 Greenbook) minimum tax on the income (generally including unrealized gains) on wealthiest taxpayers (similar to what has been referred to as the "Billionaire Income Tax" proposals; Senator Wyden introduced the "Billionaires Income Tax Act" (S. 3367, weighing in at 116 pages!) on November 30, 2023, which would annually tax the value of unrealized gains on assets using mark-to-market taxation for taxpayers with adjusted gross incomes of more than \$100 million or assets valued at more than \$1 billion, see Sword & Wallace, Mark-to-Market Bill Would End 'Buy, Borrow, Die,' Senator Says, 181 Tax Notes Federal 1861 (Dec.
+4, 2023)); for a discussion of these similar proposals see Item 2.I and 2.m of Estate Planning Current Developments and Hot Topics 2022 (December 2022) found here and available at www.bessemertrust.com/for-professional-partners/advisor-insights.